 We publish a number of guides for DWP staff and providers on GOV.UK for transparency reasons.
 The guides are published as PDFs and may not be fully accessible, for example they may not contain proper headings, be properly tagged or have alternative text for images.
 These guides are not essential to providing our services and are available to staff and providers who need to use them in an accessible format on the DWP intranet and extranets for providers.
 These guides are very long and frequently updated.
 We have decided to prioritise making more essential content accessible at the moment.
 We will investigate how we could publish this guidance in a more accessible format on GOV.UK.

 Some research reports published since 23 September 2018 may not be fully accessible, for example they may not contain proper headings, be properly tagged or have alternative text for images.
 These reports have very low usage and we have decided to prioritise making more essential content accessible at the moment.

 Content that’s not within the scope of the accessibility regulations

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we don’t plan to fix our annual reports and accounts.
+For example, we do not plan to fix PDF copies of our older annual reports and accounts.